-- The nature of the institution varies across states it is a corporation in some states (e.g., Tamil Nadu, Rajasthan) and an authority in some other states (e.g., Chhattisgarh, Odisha). - Some states have well established SSDMs (e.g., the Rajasthan Mission on Livelihoods was launched in 2004 and reconstituted in 2014) while others have nascent institutions (e.g., Odisha's State Employment Mission anchors the short-duration skill development programs and the Odisha Skill Development Authority has just been created in May 2016). - The scale of the skilling activity varies among the states (e.g., Tamil Nadu has trained about 67,800 persons in the year 2014-15 while Odisha has trained about 12,490 persons during 2015-16). - The degree of convergence with other Government departments/programs also varies among the states (e.g., in Chhattisgarh all skill development activity of all departments is routed through the Chhattisgarh State Skill Development Authority, while in Rajasthan the convergence is currently with 8 state and central government departments). - While the plurality (service providers and enabling agencies) is desirable, there seems to be quite a bit of duplication in activities between the state and central agencies.
+- The nature of the institution varies across states it is a corporation in some states (e.g., Tamil Nadu, Rajasthan) and an authority in some other states (e.g., Chhattisgarh, Odisha). - Some states have well established SSDMs (e.g., the Rajasthan Mission on Livelihoods was launched in 2004 and reconstituted in 2014) while others have nascent institutions (e.g., Odisha's State Employment Mission anchors the short-duration skill development programs and the Odisha Skill Development Authority has just been created in May 2016). - The scale of the skilling activity varies among the states (e.g., Tamil Nadu has trained about 67,800 persons in the year 2014-157 while Odisha has trained about 12,490 persons during 2015-168). - The degree of convergence with other Government departments/programs also varies among the states (e.g., in Chhattisgarh all skill development activity of all departments is routed through the Chhattisgarh State Skill Development Authority, while in Rajasthan the convergence is currently with 8 state and central government departments). - While the plurality (service providers and enabling agencies) is desirable, there seems to be quite a bit of duplication in activities between the state and central agencies.
 This has resulted in inadequate coordination and limited information sharing. - In some states (Tamil Nadu), they are able to perform the role of an apex body effectively providing an overall umbrella for the state as a whole; many states are struggling to find a strong foothold.
-Tamil Nadu has also been able to rope in significantly a variety of public and private sector agencies into their program. - Odisha has appointed recently an eminent person from the corporate sector as the Chairman of the SSDM (appointed by the cabinet) who has plunged into a state wide analytical enquiry.
-In most other states, SSDMs are being managed by bureaucrats. - Private Sector institutions including NGOs seems to be playing a major role in Low Income States and Tribal Areas. - 16.
-Training providers affiliated to SSDMs: Training Providers (TPs) are responsible for delivery of training programs.
-For implementation of state managed skilling programs some of the states have partnered with NSDC affiliated training partners (e.g., Odisha) while others have adopted state-specific affiliation processes (e.g., Rajasthan).
-The number and profile of training providers/partners varies across states (e.g., in Tamil Nadu the training providers include 19 central government institutions, 200 state institutions and 6 corporate partners).
-The scale of partnerships with private corporates for training provision are also varies across the states (e.g., in Rajasthan 26 corporate partners have been empaneled while in Tamil Nadu there are partnerships with 6 corporate partners).
-Most successful service providers draw financial support from different sources, and their reliance on SSDMs is limited.
+Tamil Nadu has also been able to rope in significantly a variety of public and private sector agencies into their program. - Odisha has appointed recently an eminent person from the corporate sector9 as the Chairman of the SSDM (appointed by the cabinet) who has plunged into a state wide analytical enquiry.
+In most other states, SSDMs are being managed by bureaucrats. - Private Sector institutions including NGOs seems to be playing a major role in Low Income States and Tribal Areas.